Feature: Baggage Forwarding

 Airlines in Japan

-- Jetstar (www.jetstar.com) Cheap flights from Tokyo's Narita Airport and Osaka's Kansai International Airport to Okinawa (Naha) and Sapporo (New Chitose).
+Jetstar (www.jetstar.com) Destinations from Tokyo's Narita Airport and Osaka's Kansai International Airport include Okinawa (Naha), Sapporo (New Chitose) and Fukuoka.

-- Vanilla Air (www.vanilla-air.com) Cheap flights from Tokyo (Narita) to Okinawa (Naha) and Sapporo (New Chitose).
+Vanilla Air (www.vanilla-air.com) Destinations from Tokyo (Narita) include Okinawa (Naha) and Sapporo (New Chitose).

 Passes & Discounts